ReactTraining/react-workshop/reading/glossary.md

 ## Node

-Around 2009, developers created a "run-time" for JavaScript on the server.
-A "run-time" is just a technical term for "the ability to parse and execute code".
-That runtime is called Node.
-So, Node is essentially JavaScript that runs on the server.
+Node is not so much a programming language, but a run-time for JavaScript to run on the server.
+As such, the JS code you write for node has different globals.
+In the browser, JS has things like `window` and `document`.
+These are missing in Node.
+Node has things that browser JS doesn't have like `process` and access to the filesystem and the ability to make a server.

 ## NPM

-Stands for "Node Package Manager" and is the de facto standard JavaScript and Node dependency manager front back-end and front-end third-party dependencies.
+Stands for "Node Package Manager" and is the de-facto standard JavaScript and Node dependency manager front back-end and front-end third-party dependencies.
+When you install Node, you get NPM with it.

 ## Dependency (Third-party Dependency)